-The GLA-CU-X3 is a third-generation remote control system allowing any DC (direct current) linear actuator or electric motor rated to operate at 12V, 24V, 36V or anywhere in-between and with up to 480W in power to be operated by remote control.
-Included with each receiver is a ready-paired chrome key fob transmitter (or two, if the option is selected).
-Additional key fobs and also longer-range wall-mounting remotes are available to purchase separately, please be aware that only 'X3' type remotes are compatible with these receivers.
+This control system allows a DC (direct current) linear actuator or electric motor rated to operate at 12V, 24V, 36V or anywhere in-between and with up to 480W in power to be operated by remote control.
+Each receiver is supplied with a ready-paired transmitter (you can select whether one or two fobs, or one hand-held remote is included below).
+Additional key fobs and longer-range wall-mounting remotes are available to purchase separately, please be aware that only 'X3' type remotes are compatible with these receivers.

 This latest iteration of the controller offers improved communication security, expanded memory (now up to 24 remotes can be memorised at once) and a built-in fuse on the output.
 Features carried over from the GLA-CU-X2 include selectable momentary or latching remote control modes, wired-switch control inputs, an energy-saving output timer and limit switch inputs.
 In most cases you can simply attach a power source (such as a mains AC to DC adapter or a battery) to the two leads with the tag labelled 'INPUT' and the actuator or DC motor you wish to control to the two leads labelled 'OUTPUT' and you're good to go.

-Uses for the control unit include remote operation of adjustable beds and furniture, home automation devices such as electric windows and doors, and other custom builds involving linear actuators or electric motors.
+Uses for the control unit include remote operation of adjustable beds and furniture, storage lockers/doors, home automation devices such as electric windows and TV lift systems, and other custom builds involving linear actuators or electric motors.

 Please read on below for more information.